PHenegan/GameboyEmulator/README.md

 emulation as well.

 # What Works?
 What's Left?
-**This is an empty repo right now.
+**This mostly an empty repo right now.
 Nothing works, everything is left.
 At this point, this list is really just a way for me to itemize the order in which I want to try to do everything.**
+- See the GitHub Issues page for more specific details on progress
 - There is a basic skeleton for the CPU registers, as well as the functions needed for memory access by the CPU.
 See the memory/mod.rs file.
-- There is a trait for handling reads/writes to cartridge memory. *It is not necessarily finalized because I haven't added save support or timer support*
+- There is a trait for handling reads/writes to cartridge memory. *It is not necessarily finalized because I haven't added save support*
-  - Implementations exist for unmapped cartridges, MBC1, and MBC2 cartridges.
-At the very least, I will get MBC1 -> MBC3 working, and probably MBC5/7 as well (though those are lower priority because they are mostly for GBC games)
+  - Implementations exist for unmapped cartridges, MBC1, MBC2, and MBC3 cartridges.
+    At some point I may try to implement the others but they are lower priority since I want to target basic functionality first.
   - The constructors currently implemented are filler and will likely be removed or made private.
     This is because I wanted to wait until I have the logic for several controllers implemented before making the logic that actually loads ROM and RAM data into them.